payasgoyal/calendar-web-server/README.md

 5. In terminal, run command "flask --app flaskr init-db" to Initialize the database file in instance folder
 6. Run "flask --app flaskr run" to launch the application
 7. Launch your browser and enter 'http://127.0.0.1:5000/' in url
+8. Upload sample csv files present in dummy_events folder for testing bulk upload functionality
+9. Keep the app running in order for the email service to work, which will remind users of any upcoming events

 ## Virtualenv Environment